 The trade balances due from associates and affiliated companies are subject to normal trade terms.

 The non-trade balances due from subsidiaries are unsecured, interest free and repayable on demand.

 9.4 Other receivables

-At 31 December 2012, included in other receivables of the Company were dividends receivable from subsidiaries amounting to RM1,450,000.
+Included in other receivables of the Company are dividends receivable from a subsidiary amounting to RM775,000 (2013: Nil).